If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 2. Ultimate Ears Wonderboom 2

-There are portable Bluetooth speakers that are louder, clearer, slimmer, tougher, cheaper or better looking.
+There are portable Bluetooth speakers that are newer, louder, clearer, slimmer, tougher, cheaper or better looking.
 But there are not any which hit the sweet spot in every single category like the Ultimate Ears Wonderboom 2.
+This has been on lists of the best portable Bluetooth speakers for years, but in 2021, it’s still one of the best.
 For most people, this grenade-sized speaker is great for throwing in the bag and using at the park, hanging in the shower, using in the kitchen or placing beside your bed.
 In addition to being rated for 13 hours of battery life, there’s an outdoor mode for making music sound better in open spaces and it will float in a pool (don’t worry, it’s IP67 rated to handle drops, dust and water).
 You can even pair it with a second Wonderboom 2 to get stereo sound.

 It may not get as loud or offer as much bass as the UE Boom 3, but this is all relative: No truly portable Bluetooth speaker is going to replace a proper stereo system.
 In that context, we want a speaker that provides as much utility and convenience as possible (while still sounding good).
 For our money, the Ultimate Ears Wonderboom 2 is the best portable Bluetooth speaker.

 If you’re looking for a speaker with more oomph that you can hold in your hand, but aren’t as concerned with portability, the Sony SRS-XB33 is one of the best portable Bluetooth speakers to have around the house.
 Passive radiators on each side of the speaker give the SRS-XB33 some of the best bass for a speaker its size, and with a battery rated for 24 hours of playback, you don’t have to worry about constantly charging it.
-It will also withstand all your drops, spills and other mishaps thanks to an IP67 durability rating.
+This speaker can also withstand all your drops, spills, and other mishaps, thanks to an IP67 durability rating.
+Its more powerful sibling, the SRS-XB43, comes with an even stronger spec sheet, highlighted by two woofers and two tweeters that will have your walls shaking.

 4. Anker Soundcore Flare 2